-VI.
+VII.
 Reporting

-- A. HMIS project names for this contract will be included in the final grant Scope of Work. - B. Participation in statewide data collection efforts by DWS-OHS is required.
-GRANTEE must provide accurate data entry into UHMIS, or comparable database if a Victim Service provider, within 5 days of client interactions, to support the System Performance Measures reflected in the application for this grant.
-OHS will provide report templates for any data not reported through UHMIS with sufficient notice of the information or data required. - C. Case management plans should be created and entered into UHMIS or a comparable database within 5 days of enrollment, or engagement for street outreach, in the project. - D. All data entered into UHMIS should be report-ready by the 15th day following the last day of each month.
-Report-ready is when data entered for that period is accurate and complete to the best of the GRANTEES' knowledge and ability.
+- A. Participation in statewide data collection efforts by DWS-OHS is required.
+GRANTEE must provide accurate data entry into UHMIS, or a comparable database if a Victim Service provider, within 7 days of client interactions.
+OHS will provide report templates for any data not reported through UHMIS with sufficient notice of the information or data required. - B. Case managers are expected to utilize UHMIS or a comparable database to record and track services and progress on plans.
+The case management plan (ongoing assessment of participant service needs) should be created and entered into UHMIS according to the below standards by project type.
+Case management plans should be a collaboration between agencies for individuals that are enrolled in multiple projects at the same time.
+Please reference the DWS-OHS Case Management Standards for additional information.